 Understand a seating rotation and chart.
 We don’t want them to sit anywhere they damn well please.
 If half of the restaurant is empty, it’s probably because there is no server to work in that section.
 It’s not an open invitation for a customer to seat themselves and pretend they are in their own private dining room.
 And when they choose their own table, it could mean that the server in that section was was just given a 10-top and will not have time to get to them any time soon.
-The next thing you know this customer is complaining how long they have been sitting there without any attention when, if they had sat down where we suggested, the server whose turn it was would have been ready to server immediately.
+The next thing you know this customer is complaining about how long they have been sitting there without any attention.
+If they took the table that was suggested, the server would have been ready to serve immediately.

 Use their manners.
 Correct way to ask for a beverage: “May I please get a Diet Coke with no ice?”
 Wrong way to order a beverage: “Bring me a Diet Coke and don’t put so much ice in it this time.”